yiminghu/AnnoPred/README.md

 # AnnoPred

 ## Introduction
 This tool predicts disease risk from genotype data using large GWAS summary statistics as training data and integrating functional annotations.
-A preprint of the method can be found at http://biorxiv.org/content/early/2016/06/13/058768.
+The online version of manuscript can be found at http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005589.

 ## Prerequisites
 The software is developed and tested in Linux.
 You will need Python 2.7 and several pacakges to run it: